 Pre-heat your oven to 180C

-Bake for approx 12-18 mins (ovens can vary) until starting to go golden around teh edges.
+Bake for approx 12-18 mins (ovens can vary) until starting to go golden around the edges.

 Allow to cook on the baking tray.